-- What if I am an Engineering Diploma student but want to move to the Science Diploma or Computer Science Diploma? - What if I am a Science Diploma or Business Diploma student but want to move to the Diploma of Media & Communication? - What if I find the Diploma too difficult and need to move into Foundation Studies?
+- What if I am an Engineering Diploma student but want to move to the Diploma of Science or Diploma of Computer Science? - What if I am a Science or Business Diploma student but want to move to the Diploma of Media & Communication? - What if I find the Diploma too difficult and need to move into Foundation Studies?